Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 You don’t need Octopus solar to get Intelligent Go

-It’s worth noting that you do not need to buy your solar panels from Octopus to access the Intelligent Octopus Go tariff.
+You do not need to buy your solar panels from Octopus to access the Intelligent Octopus Go tariff.
 Any solar and battery system with a compatible smart meter will work.
 You simply need to be an Octopus Energy customer.
 So if a local installer offers a better price, you can still benefit from the Octopus tariff.

 Compare solar panel quotes from MCS-certified installers